TSKsmiley/Vehicle-Status-Home-Assistant/README.md

 ## 🖼️ Required Images

-You'll need to provide the following images:
+You'll need the following images: (I have provided these if you need them)

 1. `default.jpg` - A top-down view of your your with all doors closed
 2. `frontright.png` - Overlay showing the front right door open (transparent background)